Fox-ML-infrastructure/FoxML_Core/LEGAL/BUSINESS_CONTINUITY_PLAN.md

 - **Code delivery disruption** — Clients cannot access new code or updates
 - **Support disruption** — Clients cannot receive support or issue resolution
 - **Licensing disruption** — New licenses cannot be processed
-- **Consulting disruption** — Consulting engagements may be delayed

 **Note:** Since software is client-hosted, client operations continue even if vendor services are disrupted.